Cinnamon is considered to be not only tasty, but also extremely healthy. Ask anyone around and they will say that, without doubt, cinnamon is healthy.

-So should you stop eating cinnamon if you have a fatty liver?
+Should you stop eating cinnamon if you have a fatty liver?

 You actually have two options: first and easiest thing to do is to continue consuming the regular cinnamon, but in much lower quantities.

 According to a study available on the US National Library of Medicine National Institutes of Health (here), the tolerable daily intake for coumarin is 0.05 mg per pound (or 0.1 mg per kg) of body weight.

-However, since a fatty liver is already with problems, I would go even safer and consider a maximum of 3.5mg in this case (so half the amount for a healthy person).
+However, since a fatty liver is already with problems, I would take even more precautions and consider a maximum of 3.5mg in this case (so half the amount for a healthy person).

 But even better in my opinion is switching to eating the more expensive Ceylon Cinnamon, which only contains traces of coumarin.

-So the general knowledge that “cinnamon is healthy” is not wrong – it’s just it usually doesn’t take the potential bad effects of the Cassia type into consideration.
+So the general knowledge that “cinnamon is healthy” is not wrong – it’s just that this statement usually doesn’t take the potential bad effects of the Cassia type into consideration.

 But in terms of health benefits, we have a lot of good stuff here, including the fact that it reduces the blood sugar levels, it has anti-inflammatory properties and is also packed with antioxidants.

 It is also considered to reduce the risks of heart disease, have beneficial effects on neurodegenerative diseases and even improve sensitivity to insulin.
-(Source: Healthline)

-So all things considered, cinnamon is safe to eat if you have a fatty liver, but only if you have in mind the potential negative effects that regular cinnamon can have.
+All things considered, cinnamon is safe to eat if you have a fatty liver, but only if you have in mind the potential negative effects that regular cinnamon can have.